Note3AndMoreTryingProjects/Galaxy-Note3-UEFI/README.md

 # Galaxy-Note3-uefi
+Still trying to make it work so it works still didnt make it good

 This is an experimental, open-source project to compile a UEFI boot environment (Tianocore EDK2) for the Samsung Galaxy Note 3 (Qualcomm Snapdragon 800 / SM-N9005).